Experiencing Victoria Falls- Zambia vs. Zimbabwe

 It all depends on the season, your budget, and your personal interests.
 Both have their benefits.
 The views of the falls from the Zimbabwe side are generally better, especially in low water seasons.
 Low water season is the best time to visit Livingstone Island, Devils Pool or Angels Pool.
 Zimbabwe also offers a range of African safari camps, ideal if you’re looking to combine a family-friendly safari, with your visit to the Vic falls.

-If you decide to visit Zambia on safari, experiencing the Vic Falls will be a part of you itinerary.
-Including game drives in the Mosi-oa-Tunya National Park, rhino tracking, bush walks, sunrise & sunset boat cruises, Simonga Village visits among other activities.
+If you decide to visit Zambia on safari, experiencing the Vic Falls will be a part of your itinerary.
+Including game drives in the Mosi-oa-Tunya National Park, rhino tracking, bush walks, and sunrise & sunset boat cruises among other activities.